Capital Brutalism

 Brutalist architecture emerged in the United Kingdom after World War II and gained prominence in the United States during urban renewal efforts, particularly in federal and civic buildings in the nation’s capital.
 Capital Brutalism examined the history, current state, and future of seven buildings and the WMATA Metro system, highlighting their enduring influence on public discourse.

-Through photographs, drawings, archival materials, and media installations, visitors examined the style, function, and impact of these works, while leading architecture firms such as Studio Gang and Gensler—along with students from the University of Nevada, Las Vegas School of Architecture—reimagined them for today’s environmental, social, and political context.
+Through photographs, drawings, archival materials, and media installations, visitors discovered the style, function, and impact of these works, while leading architecture firms such as Studio Gang and Gensler—along with students from the University of Nevada, Las Vegas School of Architecture—reimagined them for today’s environmental, social, and political context.

 Objective